crate/cratedb-toolkit/README.md

 When rolling up timeseries-data, [time bucketing] is often used for grouping records into equal-sized time ranges, before applying a resampling function on them.

+### Details

+> The `retention_policies` database table is also stored within CrateDB.

+By default, the `ext` schema is used for that, so the effective full-qualified database table name is `"ext"."retention_policies"`.
+It is configurable by using the `--schema` command-line option, or the `CRATEDB_EXT_SCHEMA` environment variable.

 ## Strategies